baumrock/RockFrontend/docs/alfred/readme.md

 See the video here: https://www.youtube.com/watch?v=7CoIj--u4ps&t=1714s

+<div class='uk-alert uk-alert-warning'>Note: To use ALFRED you need to install the PageFrontEdit module and make sure all users have the page-edit-front permission.</div>

 ## Easier Frontend Editing for Your Clients

 A typical example that almost every website has are footer links - that's why RockFrontend comes with a migration that creates a footerlinks field for you.
 It creates that field on the `home` page and the client can manage the footerlinks by editing the `home` page in the PW backend.